RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

 **Import nodes from Chef Server**

-You can import existing nodes from the configured chef server into catalyst by selecting the required Business Group and Project.
+You can import existing nodes from the configured chef server into RLCatalyst by selecting the required Business Group and Project.
 These imported nodes can be operated from the Workzone.

  * To import the existing nodes click on import button
- * Select the environment from Environment drop down list for the node to be imported
+ * Select the environment from Environment drop down list for the node to be imported .
+These are the environments available in your Chef account
  * Select the respective checkbox in the Action column

  .. image:: /images/chefImport.JPG